CUTEPritha01/web-application/README.md

-hey it's from pritha for mcp testing
+hey just told the bot and they do it for you